 Highlights from Session II with Mia

-Mia Hamm is a legend and icon for women’s soccer in the United States and globally.
 Mia Hamm joined the U.S. Women’s National Team in 1987 and played for 17 years.
 In 1991, Mia became the youngest team member in history to win the World Cup at age 19.
 Five years later, Hamm and her teammates secured the gold medal at the 1996 Summer Olympics.
 In 1999, Hamm not only helped her team win the Women’s World Cup but set a new record for most international goals, a record she held until 2014 when it was surpassed by Abby Waumbach.
 Hamm was Soccer USA’s Player of the Year from 1994 through 1998, was MVP of the 1995 Women’s World Cup, and was named FIFA’s “World Player of the Year” in 2001 and 2004.
 She retired in 2004 after helping her team win an Olympic gold medal.
 She scored a total of 58 international goals throughout her career.
 Mia was inducted into the United States National Soccer Hall of Fame in 2007.